 If you're prone to night sweats, having an electrolyte drink by your bedside can help you stay on top of your losses and sipping the odd bottle throughout days where you think dehydration is a particular risk is another good idea.

-Precision Hydration's free online Sweat Test is a good first step for deciding which strengths are right for you in different scenarios.
+Precision Fuel & Hydration's free Fuel & Hydration Planner is a good first step for deciding which strengths are right for you in different scenarios.